ash/raku-course/about-this-course/index.md

 - 65 exercises

 New exercises and quizzes may appear in the already published topics, as well as the theoretical parts can be slightly modified to achieve the best flow of the course.

+## Prerequisites

+To follow the course and run exercises, you need to have a working compiler.
+There are a number of options:

+* — Install the Rakudo compiler or the Rakudo Star package or
+* — Use online services or
+* — Use docker containers

+The different installation options are described at the beginning of the first part.

 ## About the author